helium/HIP/0022-diy-concentrators.md

 `long-fuchsia-sloth`).

-Provisioned concentrators will be provided to the DeWi-managed staking server, similar to HIP19-approved hotspots.
+Provisioned concentrators will be provided to the DeWi-managed staking server, similar to HIP19-approved Hotspots.
 As such, the vendor of a DIY concentrator remains responsible for onboarding fees and must have these priced in for the customer.

-Vendors who are already approved via HIP19 shall manage a separate account for HIP22 concentrators, so that we have some on-chain transparency of the different security models used for on-chain hotspots.
+Vendors who are already approved via HIP19 shall manage a separate account for HIP22 concentrators, so that we have some on-chain transparency of the different security models used for on-chain Hotspots.

 # Syncrob.it Product Summary